pglet/website/docs/tutorials/python.md

 pglet.app("hello-app", target=main)
 ```

-While the application is running for every new user session Pglet calls `main` function with unique page contents.
+While the application is running, for every new user session Pglet calls `main` function with unique page contents.

 :::note
-To see multiple sessions in action open application URL in a new "incognito" browser window.
+To see multiple sessions in action, open the application URL in a new "incognito" browser window.
 :::

 ## Adding page controls and handling events

-Now we are ready to create a multi-user ToDo app.
+Now we're ready to create a multi-user ToDo app.

-For a start, we'll need a Textbox for entering task name and "Add" button with event handler that will display a checkbox with a new task.
+To start, we'll need a Textbox for entering a task name, and an "Add" button with an event handler that will display a checkbox with a new task.

 Create `todo.py` with the following contents: